 In January 1989, the old affiliate company Capcom Co., Ltd. merged with Sambi Co., Ltd., resulting in the current Japanese branch.
 The name Capcom is an abbreviation of "Capsule Computer", a term coined by the company to describe the arcade machines it solely manufactured in its early years, designed to set themselves apart from personal computers that were becoming widespread at that time.
 The word capsule alludes to how Capcom likened its game software to "a capsule packed to the brim with gaming fun", as well as to the company's desire to protect its intellectual property with a hard outer shell, preventing illegal copies and inferior imitations.

 While Capcom's first product was the coin-operated Little League from July 1983, its first real video game, the arcade title Vulgus, was released in May 1984.

-Capcom in Japan runs a small record label for their game soundtrack releases: Suleputer.
+TriviaCapcom in Japan runs a small record label for their game soundtrack releases: Suleputer.
 The name comes from Capcom's original name, Capsule Computer, using the parts that were discarded when the name was shortened.

 Most popular games as rated by MobyGames users.